-2. The parents were married on the last day of the tax year, but became divorced or separated between then and the FAFSA application date.
-In such a circumstance the parents would file federal income tax returns as married (either as married filing jointly or as married filing separately) but would file the FAFSA as divorced or separated, as appropriate.
+- The parents were married on the last day of the tax year reported on the FAFSA but divorces or separated between then and the FAFSA application date.
+Under this circumstance, the parents would file income tax returns as married (either jointly or separately) but would file the FAFSA as divorced or separated.